vjimcor955/benchmark_ffmpeg--video_processor/README.md

 # Benchmark FFmpeg - Video processor

 > [!NOTE]
-> This is one of the 3 repos that take part on this proyect:
+> This is one of the 3 repos involved in this project:

 * Video Processor
 * [Frontend](https://github.com/vjimcor955/benchmark_ffmpeg-frontend)
 * [Backend](https://github.com/vjimcor955/benchmark_ffmpeg-backend)

 > [!IMPORTANT]
-> This repo is needed in orther to make use of the app!
+> Cloning this repository is required in order to use the application!

 * Frontend deploy: https://ffmpegbenchmark.netlify.app/#/